Captain America’s iconic shield is super cool and so dead simple to make that even young kids can lend a hand.

 Recreating comic book heroes for your Pathfinder game is easy if you know where to start.
 Today we’ll build everyone’s favorite wall-crawler – Spider-Man.

 I recently came across this post and decided to take a shot at building Spidey, who happens to be my fav Marvel character.
 My build needs to be playable in a campaign and I don’t want to home-brew too much, because I’d like to use him for an Icon adventure module I’m writing for 2014, and home-brewing means I need to do more playtesting.
 Peter should have all the powers he has in the comics, but the technological limitations of the setting and the presence of magic can be taken into account.

 mutant n. a living thing differing from its parents as a result of genetic change.

-To start out, we need a race that reflects the mutation of out hero.
-Peter Parker might have been human, but that radioactive spider bite changed his DNA and gave him his super powers.
+To start out, we need a race that reflects the mutation of our hero.
+Peter Parker might have been human, but that radioactive spider bite changed his DNA and gave him his superpowers.
 Call in the Advanced Race Guide.